Devanshicode/Air-Pathogen-Detection-AWS/README.md

 ## 🧠 Key Technical Decisions

 **Why ONNX instead of TFLite?**
 TFLite runtime requires GLIBC 2.27+ which is unavailable on Lambda's Linux environment.
-ONNX Runtime has pre-built manylinux wheels compatible with Lambda.
+ONNX Runtime has pre-built many linux wheels compatible with Lambda.

 **Why Serverless (Lambda)?**
 No server running 24/7.
 Lambda runs only when an image is submitted.
 Zero idle cost.
 Scales automatically with requests.